holonomy/holonomy/README.md

 # holonomy

-> NOTE: please use holonomy as a brain dump of relevant information, arguments in favor, criticisms against, user stories, etc. we can sort info as we gather it.
+> NOTE: please use holonomy as a brain dump of relevant information, arguments in favor, criticisms against, user stories, etc. we can sort info as we gather it. if you want collaborator access, message @ahdinosaur.

 holonomy is a project to redefine the economy by allowing people to self-organize into holonic systems through open source web apps